All Humans Are Welcome Here!

 Cabin 140 on the North Rim

 Hello from cabin 140 on the North Rim!
 I’m sleeping on the floor next to a heater that came on sometime in the night when the generator was at last repaired, and have been sizzling all night.
 The six other people in the cabin are snoozing away; they were up late drinking and celebrating their Rim to Rim hike, which somehow ended just before the snow hit.
 They had foresight to send a stranger ahead with a credit card to reserve this cabin and good doing.
-It was chaos bordering on riot yesterday evening in the main Lodge, with folks having pushed in despite the weather only to find no respite from the cold: 29° outside and no electricity in… continue reading
+It was chaos bordering on riot yesterday evening in the main Lodge, with folks having pushed in despite the weather only to find no respite from the cold: 29° outside and no electricity in the Park.
+I was not as lucky as these six; first of all, I had to travel 4 times further continue reading…

 mount morrisson sierra nevada